Ferizaj: World War II

+Kosovo War

 Later, the city suffered some damages during the 1999 Kosovo War, with some of its Albanian-populated neighborhoods being shelled and burned by the Yugoslav Army.
 Following the war, the city has seen serious inter-communal unrest, which has resulted in almost all of the Serbians, and other non-Albanian inhabitants, either being expelled or forced to flee.
 The Serbian churches of St. Nicholas and St. Stephen were destroyed in 1999 in an act of rebellion.

 Camp Bondsteel, the main base of the United States Army detachment to the KFOR peacekeeping force in Kosovo, is located nearby.
 The camp was established immediately after the war.
 The camp is one of the largest in the area, being formed by 955 acres or 360,000 square meters.
 Bondsteel is located on hills and farmland near the city of Ferizaj.

 Geography

 Climate

 Ferizaj has a humid subtropical climate (Cfa) as of the Köppen climate classification with an average annual temperature of 11.7 C. The warmest month in Ferizaj is August with an average temperature of 23.2 C, while the coldest month is January with an average temperature of 0.1 C.